pcfreak30/skyd/modules/transactionpool/README.md

 sending transactions to new peers that prioritizes older peers over newer peers.

 ##### Outbound Complexities
- - `callRemainingObjectsList` from the [Core](#core) is used to fetch a snapshot of objects in the transaction pool after a new peer connects to the transaction pool.
+ - `callKnownObjects` from the [Core](#core) is used to fetch a snapshot of objects in the transaction pool after a new peer connects to the transaction pool.
 This list of objects is used to determine what pre-existing transaction sets the peer is potentially missing.
  - `callTSetByObjectID` from the [Core](#core) is used to fetch the transaction set associated with a particular object id while looking for pre-existing transaction sets to send to a new peer.